Safeguarding

 • Children and adults at risk deserve to be respected, valued and listened to.

-Our shared commitment to Safeguarding is reflected in the Club’s safeguarding resources and our Safeguarding Team is a source of expertise that drives best practice in all we do.
+Our commitment to Safeguarding is reflected in the Foundation’s safeguarding resources and our Safeguarding Team is a source of expertise that drives best practice in all we do.
 We expect all of our partners, stakeholders and supporters to share our commitment to Safeguarding and promoting best practices.

 We consider safeguarding to be everybody’s responsibility.